Diploma in Early Childhood Development & Education (N96)

 Why ECDE?

-• Experience practice-oriented training with a 22-week enhanced internship programme and 2 practicum attachments to apply what you have learnt from the course
+• Experience practice-oriented training with a six-month enhanced internship programme and 2 practicum attachments to apply what you have learnt

-• Graduate with ECDE in the Early Intervention Track or Mother Tongue Language Teaching – Chinese or Tamil Tracks when you choose the relevant electives* in your final year
+• Expand your career options by pursuing either the Early Intervention Track or Mother Tongue Language Teaching Track (Chinese or Tamil) when you take up relevant electives*

 • Enjoy full course fee sponsorship, professional development grant and monthly allowance with the ECDA Training Award